realMWONE/BookStoreApp/docs/i1_worksheet.md

     - Kevin made all of the presentation layer for the feature by adding search page, bar and buttons, Harshal and Dawarit worked on the data layer and added a 'fake' database of the books plus book database management system.
-Matt and Animesh worked on the logic layer, which included handling the data passed like book name,ISBN or author between the presentation and data layer
+Matt and Animesh worked on the logic layer, which included handling the data passed like book name, ISBN or author between the presentation and data layer.
 - Links
     - [Feature](https://code.cs.umanitoba.ca/3350-winter-2021-a03/winter-2021-a03-group-10/-/issues/19)
     - [User Stories link](https://code.cs.umanitoba.ca/3350-winter-2021-a03/winter-2021-a03-group-10/-/issues/17)